bnb-chain/greenfield-cmd/README.md

 The object policy action can be "create", "delete", "copy", "get" , "execute", "list" or "all".
 The bucket policy actions can be "update", "delete", "create", "list", "update", "getObj", "createObj" and so on.
 The group policy actions can be "update", "delete" or all, update indicates the update-group-member action.
-The policy effect can set to be allow or deny by --effect
+The policy effect can set to be "allow" or "deny" by --effect

 Put policy examples:
 ```